vijayvir/PayU_Swift/README.md

 To integrate with iOS SDK,download latest sample app from github using link : https://github.com/payu-intrepos/iOS-SDK-Sample-App/releases/tag/3.8.2
 Prerequisites:

 .
-Add libz.tbd libraries into your project (Project->Build Phases->Link Binary With Libraries)
+Add libz.tbd libraries into your Target (Project->Build Phases->Link Binary With Libraries)

 .
 Add -ObjC and $(OTHER_LDFLAGS)in Other Linker Flags in Project Build Settings(Project->Build Settings->Other Linker Flags)